 <dt>Accessibility</dt>

-<dd>The practice of making websites usable by people with disabilities</dd>
+<dd>The practice of making content usable by people with disabilities.</dd>

 </dl>